“The promise given was a necessity of the past: the word broken is a necessity of the present.”

 “The lion cannot protect himself from traps, and the fox cannot defend himself from wolves.
 One must therefore be a fox to recognize traps and a lion to frighten wolves.”
 Machiavelli

-Psychologists Christie and Geis studied the thought processes and actions behind individuals that manipulated others and were the first to define this personality trait as Machiavellianism.
+Psychologists Christie and Geis studied the thought processes and actions behind individuals who manipulated others and were the first to define this personality trait as Machiavellianism.
 The construct they built was based on personality traits displayed in the characters of Machiavelli’s literary work The Prince.

 In this book, Niccolò Machiavelli described how leaders must manipulate and use power through any means necessary to achieve their goals.
 He presented that people cannot be trusted to do what is needed because they typically lack the experience and motivation or have biases and prejudice toward doing what is needed.

-Is cheating to achieve favorable results part of doing business?
-Should managers exploit others to achieve goals?
 Despite the negative connotations of Machiavellian leadership, sometimes its admired, and the presence of this personality trait is found in all kinds of businesses and at all levels.

-Interestingly research into Machiavellianism leadership suggests both highly damaging implications along with some surprisingly positive outcomes for individuals and entire organizations:
+Interestingly, research into Machiavellianism leadership suggests both highly damaging implications along with some surprisingly positive outcomes for individuals and entire organizations:

 The Good: Able to retain social control during difficult and chaotic situations, strategic foresight and planning, lower operating costs, high task orientation, not impulsive, gets work done by others, able to be competitive and cooperative.